 The announcement comes after the Iranian regime has warned of “consequences” if the US Navy tries to block its tankers from reaching Venezuela.

-Making attacks shriller, the Left-leaning leader and President of Venezuela Nicolas Maduro said, “We’re ready for whatever, whenever,” and thanked the Islamic Republic nation for all its support.
+Making attacks shriller, the Left-leaning leader and President of Venezuelasaid, “We’re ready for whatever, whenever,” and thanked the Islamic Republic nation for all its support.

 The South American country has the largest deposit of oil reserves.
 However, it cannot refine at all within its territory.
 Years of slowing of the economy has pushed many into poverty.